stories malevolent and benign

 “Thus begins the weirdest of buddy adventures, with feckless Ben playing first mate to the is-he-or-isn’t-he Elvis, a superannuated hillbilly with the unearthly self-possession of a Zen master.
 En route to points south, the adventurers tangle with a one-eyed pimp, a trio of roadhouse sirens, a backwoods soothsayer, and other low-rent variations on a Homeric theme…with antic originality [and] the near-magic realism of Elvis as a geriatric Ulysses….” - Amanda Heller, The Boston Globe

 Micah Nathan is an American novelist and essayist.
 His fiction has been translated into five languages, and includes the bestselling novels Gods of Aberdeen (Simon & Schuster, 2005), and Losing Graceland (Random House, 2011), along with the collection Jack the Bastard and Other Stories (2012).
-He was the 2010 recipient of Boston University’s Saul Bellow Prize for Fiction.
-His essays have received an Associated Press Award, and his short stories have been finalists for the Tobias Wolff Award and the Innovative Fiction Award.
+He received his MFA from Boston University, where he won the 2010 Saul Bellow Prize for Fiction.
+His essays have won an Associated Press Award, and his short stories have been finalists for the Tobias Wolff Award and the Innovative Fiction Award.

 Taking a long break